 SFN appears to be associated with PTLDS and may be responsible for certain sensory symptoms.
 In addition, dysautonomia related to SFN and abnormal CBFv also seem to be linked to PTLDS.
 Reduced orthostatic CBFv can be associated with cerebral hypoperfusion and may lead to cognitive dysfunction.
 Autonomic failure detected in PTLDS is mild to moderate.
 SFN evaluation may be useful in PTLDS.

-Keep in mind, researchers by nature have to obtain as close to ground zero as possible.
+Keep in mind, researchers by nature have to keep tight & narrow study parameters.
 In this case they chose to use the unscientific and abysmal CDC 2-tiered blood serology which research has shown misses over half of all cases.
 It was also never intended for diagnosis but for surveillance purposes only.
 Lyme should be a clinical diagnosis.
 We desperately need a better form of accurate testing for this very reason.
 Nearly ALL research is based upon 2-tiered serology which leaves out a huge subset of patients – which means there is study bias.

 Some of the sickest people NEVER test positive using CDC criteria.

 All patients had received a course of antibiotics for Lyme disease including 3 weeks of oral doxycycline as recommended by Infectious Diseases Society of America (IDSA) guidelines [13,30].
 Because of symptoms persistence, all participants were treated with additional antibiotics (data in S1 Table).
 The list may not be accurate and may underestimate the antibiotic therapy as many participants were treated in multiple institutions and as such medical records may be incomplete.